ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 .. todo::

   Show Python code that implements the above procedure.
-In the meantime, here are the original notebooks where I figured out how to do it:
+In the meantime, here are the original notebooks where I figured out how to do it (with pictures!):

   - https://github.com/ihmeuw/vivarium_data_analysis/blob/main/pre_processing/lbwsg/2021_03_09b_plot_lbwsg_rr_interpolation_using_griddata.ipynb
   - https://github.com/ihmeuw/vivarium_data_analysis/blob/main/pre_processing/lbwsg/2021_03_10a_plot_two_step_interpolated_rrs_for_lbwsg.ipynb